tristanbatchler/tbat.me/index.md

 **📰 Godot 4 Go MMO tutorials**

-I am currently working on a series of tutorials for creating a Go MMO in Godot 4.
+I have just finished up a series of tutorials for creating a Go MMO in Godot 4.
 You can check them out <strong><a class="sparkle-less" href="/projects/godot-golang-mmo-tutorial-series">in the projects section</a></strong>.
+Here's a link to the <strong><a class="sparkle-less" href="https://www.youtube.com/playlist?list=PLA1tuaTAYPbHAU2ISi_aMjSyZr-Ay7UTJ">YouTube playlist</a></strong> for the series.